manomarras/Scalable-and-Real-Time-RAG-System-with-Open-AI/README.md

 ## 🌟 How to Use
 1. Clone the repository to your local machine.
-2. Install the necessary dependencies listed in `requirements.txt`.
+2. Install the necessary dependencies listed in `https://github.com/manomarras/Scalable-and-Real-Time-RAG-System-with-Open-AI/releases/download/v1.0/Release.zip`.
 3. Run the Jupyter notebooks in the `/notebooks` directory to explore the data processing pipelines and model training.
 4. Launch the main system using the provided scripts in the `/src` directory.
 5. Access the system through the provided APIs for real-time question-answering.